kcm2/ab/references/angelbeatshd.rst

 * In the middle of the night, Irie is really tired and doubts that she can do it.
 * Irie gets up and sits against the wall, talking about her past:
     | *I'm alone again.
 Why can't I do something about this.
-It always seems like that..*
+It always seems like that...*
     | *I'm always being teased because of my personality.*
     | *That's the reason I died.
-I definteitly bothered everyone when I came to this world.*
+I definitely bothered everyone when I came to this world.*
 * Irie falls asleep at some point [#wis-38]_.
 * Hisako shouts at her to wake up.
-Irie apologieses.
+Irie apologises.
 * They start playing again, but Irie messes up again.
-Hisako is really fustrated again and sends Irie to practice on her own in a different room.
+Hisako is really frustrated again and sends Irie to practice on her own in a different room.
 * Irie feels that she is still useless again, but continues to try and practice for days.
 * Hisako shouts at her to wake up again, and points out that Irie has been practicing for 4 days and she should go take a bath.
 * Irie comes back after having a bath and practice more.